mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Fixes

-* We fixed an issue where app team members were unable to download [documents](/developerportal/general/documents/) uploaded to the Developer Portal.
+* We fixed an issue where app team members were unable to download [documents](/developerportal/general/documents/) uploaded to the Mendix Portal.
 * We fixed an issue where the app administrator was not able to change the [logo of an app](/developerportal/collaborate/general-settings/#general).
 * We fixed an issue where under certain circumstances the [Technical Contact](/developerportal/general/app-roles/#technical-contact) of an app was not displayed correctly.